hexlet-codebattle/battle_asserts/README.md

 - `run-difficulty-test` tests are checking that issue has correct difficulty level.

 ### 3. Create pull-request
-It will appear with auto-generated asserts on [codebattle](http://codebattle.hexlet.io) after merge.
+It will appear with auto-generated asserts on [codebattle](http://codebattle.hexlet.io) after merge .

 ### Useful commands
 - `make check-translations` check current tasks translation progress.